What Causes Mesothelioma?

 1. Out of all people with heavy, prolonged exposure to asbestos, 8% to 13% develop mesothelioma.

-Most mesothelioma cases are caused by asbestos exposure at work or in the military.
-Some people also develop mesothelioma because of secondhand contact.
-Workers have inadvertently brought asbestos home on their bodies, clothing or gear, exposing their families.
+Most mesothelioma cases come from asbestos exposure at work or in the military.
+Some people develop mesothelioma from secondhand contact.
+Workers have accidentally carried asbestos home on their bodies, clothes or gear.
+This has put their families at risk.

-Asbestos-contaminated talc can also cause mesothelioma.
 Other risk factors can raise the chance of cancer in those exposed to asbestos.
-Examples include family history, genetics and exposure to radiation.
+Doctors have researched other potential causes and risk factors.
+Some of these possible causes include genetics and exposure to radiation.

 How asbestos causes mesothelioma to develop